applebuddy/TOEIC-Speaking-Study/README.md

 ## Q6

+That sounds nice.
+How far in advance do you usually plan your vacations?

+- I usually plan my trips about three weeks ahead of time.
+I try to book hotels and find some activities to do aty my destination in advance.
+  - I book hotels and plan what to do when I get there.

 Who do you usually go shopping with?
 Why?

 - I usually go shopping with my mother. she knows me very well. so, I can buy some clothes more effectively, and efficiently with my mother. and i'm very into that kind of stuff.